azerothcore/acore-cms/docs/README.md

 ### AzerothCore integration

 ACore CMS is designed to work with AzerothCore.
 The ac-network included in our docker-compose file is a network that connects the AzerothCore server with the CMS.
-This network is flagged as external which means that you need an azerothcore server spinned up using its own docker-compose file to make it work.
-If you are not using azerothcore with the docker-compose file provided by us, you can still running acore-cms with docker by setting DOCKER_AC_NETWORK_EXTERNAL to false in the .env file.
+This network can be flagged as external which means that you need an azerothcore server spinned up using its own docker-compose file to make it work.
+If you are using azerothcore with the docker-compose file provided by us, you can running acore-cms with docker by setting DOCKER_AC_NETWORK_EXTERNAL to true in the .env file.

+Please check this guide: [Connect the CMS to AcoreDocker and enable the shop](https://github.com/azerothcore/acore-cms/blob/master/docs/configure-acore-docker.md)

 ### CLI commands available